-DIRECTORS: Elected Special District Directors take office on the first Friday in December after the General Election, after taking the official oath and executing such bond as may be required. § 10554 December 5, 2014 STATEMENT OF RESULTS TO SECRETARY OF STATE:
+DIRECTORS: Elected Special District Directors take office on the first Friday in December after the General Election, after taking the official oath and executing such bond as may be required. § 10554

-(E+31) By this date, the county elections official shall send to the Secretary of all statewide ballot measures. §§ 15374, 15375
+STATEMENT OF RESULTS TO SECRETARY OF STATE:

-State, in an electronic format, one complete copy of the returns for all candidates voted for at the General Election, including Representatives in Congress, State Constitutional Officers, Members of the State Senate, Members of the State Assembly, Justices of the Courts of Appeal, and for
+By this date, the county elections official shall send to the Secretary of State, in an electronic format, one complete copy of the returns for all candidates voted for at the General Election, including Representatives in Congress, State Constitutional Officers, Members of Congress, Members of the State Assembly, and for all statewide ballot measures.